Edward Stott: Early life

 In 1880 Stott determined to become a full-time artist and with the support of an unknown benefactor he moved to Paris and to the atelier of Charles August Carolus- Duran.
 This was a well-trodden path used by some British and Irish art students of the period.
 It was often seen as a staging post into the prestigious École Nationale Supérieure des Beaux-Arts at which Stott studied under Alexandre Cabanel.
-Although Cabanel generally painted classical and religious subjects in an academic style, which were dismissed derisively as L'art pompier (literally ‘Fireman art’) by some critics, he was a portrait painter of skill with a deep knowledge of French art of the nineteenth century.
+Although Cabanel generally painted classical and religious subjects in an academic style, which were dismissed derisively as L'art pompier (literally 'Fireman art') by some critics, he was a portrait painter of skill with a deep knowledge of French art of the nineteenth century.
 Stott was thus exposed to influences such as Realism as typified by Jules Bastien Lepage, the impressionists, and the earlier influences of the Barbizon School and in particular Corot and Millet, from whom Stott incorporates some of the prominent features in the use of colour, softness of form and in tonal qualities.

 During his period of training in Paris, Stott exhibited four paintings at Paris Salon: The Helping Hand of a Small Friend, (1882) and Solitude (1883) exhibited in 1883 whilst The High Grasses (1883) and The Return to the Poultry House (1884) were shown the following year.
 What became evident at an early stage in Stott's development was his preference for rural themes and a penchant for the domestic depiction of rural life and of children.
 The use of green in differing tonal shades is predominant in The Helping Hand of a Small Friend and reminiscent of the atelier of Carolus Duran whilst The High Grasses possesses a softer, more tonal application.
 In terms of subject matter there is a strong influence of the naturalism of Bastien-Lepage.

-A necessary component of an art student in Paris’ experience was to spend time in une colonie artistique (an artists’ colony) away from the city in a setting where ideas were discussed and alliances were made.
-Edward Stott opted for Auvers-sur-Oise, northeast of Paris, a rural habitué visited in the past by many artists from Corot to Van Gogh who painted in the area.
+A necessary component of an art student in Paris' experience was to spend time in une colonie artistique (an artists' colony) away from the city in a setting where ideas were discussed and alliances were made.
+Edward Stott opted for Auvers-sur-Oise, northeast of Paris, a rural habitué visited in the past by many artists from Corot to Van Gogh who is buried in the Auvers-sur-Oise municipal cemetery.